International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

 - [Continuity model](./continuity_model.md)

 ## The importance of using building blocks
-<div align="justify">Several companies have already reported their improvements and results when using building blocks: </div>
+<div align="justify">Several companies have already reported their thoughts, improvements and results when using building blocks: </div></br>

 <details>
   <summary><strong>Smart Connected Supplier Network</strong></summary>